 Dress designed for Marie Antoinette by Rose Bertin

-Rose Bertin was the confident and the dressing assistant of many of the French big families, starting with the last French Queen, wife of Louis the XVIth, Marie Antoinette.
+Rose Bertin was the confidante and the dressing assistant of many of the leading French families, starting with the last French Queen, the wife of Louis XVI, Marie Antoinette.
 She was an ambitious entrepreneur and her daring personality also launched new fashions, despite traditions.
 Many influential Parisian personalities would come to Rose Bertin and beg her to take them in and groom them.

-In the first times of modern democracy, and up to the early 20th century, it was there, just along the Louvre in this heart of the city, that the elites came to try dresses that were in fashion with Imperatrice Eugenie in the aftermath of the French Revolution.
+In the early days of modern democracy, and up to the early 20th century, it was there, just near the Louvre in this heart of the city, that the elites came to try dresses that were in fashion with Empress Eugénie, in the aftermath of the French Revolution.
 It is in this district that the nobility would come to see and be seen.
 The rue Saint Honoré’s merchant activity has been tied to the activity of the rulers of France since the time of Louis XIV, a role which developed even more after the French Revolution, and during the 19th century, with the notable role of the Palais Royal as a place for gambling and debauchery in the early 1800s.

 Rose Bertin engraved by Jean François Janinet after a portrait of Louis Roland Trinquesse in 1779

-Nowdays, the St Honore street is still even more busy with shops and fashion places: Louboutin, Jimmy Choo, Stella McCartney, Rick Owens, Pierre Hardy… As well as the rue de la Paix And Castiglione just off St Honoré, which are full of luxury shops, Van Cleef and Arpels, Cartier, Mont Blanc etc… It is also full of historical houses and sites, and the wonderful Louvre des Antiquaires gallery, off the place de Palais Royal.
+Today the St Honoré street is even more busy still, with shops and fashion meccas: Louboutin, Jimmy Choo, Stella McCartney, Rick Owens, Pierre Hardy….
+So are the rue de la Paix and rue Castiglione, just off St Honoré, which are full of luxury shops, such as Van Cleef and Arpels, Cartier, Mont Blanc etc… It is a region full of historical houses and sites, including the once wonderful Louvre des Antiquaires gallery, off the place de Palais Royal.
 Altogether, it is a great part of Paris to walk and shop.